 Evaluate CLI¶

-This document describes the command-line interface (CLI) provided by the evaluate_cli.py
+This document describes the command-line interface (CLI) provided by the evaluate_cli.py script for running language model evaluations using the unitxt library.

 Overview¶